brandonjordan1/jsURL/README.md

 jsGET
 =====

 A quick easy way to get URL parameters with JavaScript.
+Include the script on your page or paste it into your existing script.

 ```html
 <script type="text/javascript" src="path/to/get.min.js"></script>